willettl/mp4-associative-arrays/README.md

 Starter code for a project on associative arrays.

-_Students should replace the contents of this file with appropriate contents, including author and date._
+_Students must replace the contents of this file with appropriate contents, including author and date._